Plan prepared to control pollution in 11 drains that discharge effluent in Yamuna: Haryana minister | Law-Order

 - India

-The Haryana government has prepared an action plan to control pollution in all the 11 major drains that discharge treated or untreated effluent into the Yamuna river, the state assembly was informed here on Wednesday.
+The Haryana government has prepared an action plan to control pollution in all the 11 major drains that discharge treated or untreated effluent into the Yamuna river, the state assembly has been informed.

 ''Due to the control of pollution in these drains, the polluted water will not fall into the Yamuna river, from which the Agra and Gurugram canals emerge,'' Transport Minister Mool Chand Sharma said.
 He said this in response to a calling attention motion regarding polluted water in Agra and Gurugram canals.